Skip to main navigation Skip to search Skip to main content

 Professional work

-Amanda Angelöw is a trained psychologist with a bachelor's degree in human rights studies.
-Amanda works at Save the Children developing training materials on children’s rights.
-During her many years of work within the organization, she has, among other things, trained foster parents, social workers and teachers in areas such as trauma-informed care and children's rights, conducted support activities for asylum seeking children and staffed child-friendly places in Sweden and internationally.
+I am a trained psychologist with a B.A. in human rights studies.
+I work at Save the Children with educating and developing training material about the Convention on the Rights of the Child, child participation and the best interest of the child.
+Previously, I have trained foster parents, social workers and teachers in areas such as trauma-informed care and psychological first aid, conducted support activities for asylum seeking children and staffed child-friendly places in Sweden and internationally.

 Subject classification (UKÄ)